ruffle-rs/ruffle/CONTRIBUTING.md

 ## Getting Started

 The [Ruffle wiki](https://github.com/ruffle-rs/ruffle/wiki) is a great way to familiarize yourself with the project.
-It contains info on how to build Ruffle, using Ruffle, and links to helpful documentation about the Flash format.
+It contains info on how to build and use Ruffle, and links to helpful documentation about the Flash format.

 Feel free to ask questions in our [Discord server](https://discord.gg/ruffle).